MooersLab/pymolshortcuts/README.md

 The functions are stored in a single file: pymolshortcuts.py

-Edit the filepaths to outside executables like text editors.
+Edit the file paths to outside executables like text editors.
-The shortcuts work best on the top command line right below the command history window because you can copy and paste text onto this command line.
+The shortcuts work best on the command line below the command history window because you can copy and paste text onto this command line.

 Videos that demonstrate representatives from each class of shortcut are planned.